Do you use the terms "team" and "group" interchangeably? You're not alone, who thinks there is no difference between group and team!

 Both are valuable and necessary depending on the situation at hand!

 A _____ is a collection of people working to achieve a goal.

 This could be you and your group or team:

-Challenge yourself!
+Challenge yourself, and identify the difference between group vs team!
 The next time you need to work with others to solve a problem or achieve something: